Hazards in the workplace

 The Electricity at Work Regulations 1989 are wide-ranging.
 Accommodation operators should be aware of one objective in particular: that all electrical systems in places of work must be maintained 'so far as is reasonably practicable' to avoid danger to all who use the premises (including guests).

 These regulations only apply to self-catering accommodation if you have one or more employees working on the premises.
-Of course your general duties under the HSW Act include ensuring that guests are protected from electrical hazards and these still apply to self-catering.
+Of course your general duties under the Health and Safety at Work Act include ensuring that guests are protected from electrical hazards and these still apply to self-catering.

 The safety of electrical equipment in self-catering accommodation is also covered in the 'Product safety' section.